Making LLC Operating Agreements

 A limited liability company, or LLC, is a popular business type.
 This is because it protects business owners from personal loss if the company has problems.
 Think of it as a shield for your personal assets if your business owes money.

 When starting a business, companies will draft charter documents to create the company.
-For a corporation, this will be Articles of Incorporation.
-For a limited liability company (LLC), it is Articles of Organization.
-Articles of Organizations are filed with the Secretary of State, of the state in which you choose to register your business in to legally form your business.
+For a corporation, this will be articles of incorporation.
+For an LLC, it is articles of organization.
+The articles of organization are filed with the secretary of state of the state in which you choose to register your business to legally form your business.